franzbu/HAeating/README.md

 1.  **`RoomDemandCalculator` (The Brain):** An instance of this app runs for every room.
 It handles schedules, hysteresis, solar gain compensation, boost demands, and calculates the heat claim for the room.

-2.  **`HeatSupplyManager` (The Muscle):** HeatSupplyManager acts as control center for juggling the heating demands for all rooms combined.
-Heating is initiated by writing the target flow temperature to the HA Helper `input_number.target_flow_temp`. which then is to be connected to whatever means of heating your house has; this can be another AppDeamaon class controlling the actual hardware or, as in my case, an ESP32 that pokes a Froeling SP Dual (see further down).
+2.  **`HeatSupplyManager` (The Muscle):** HeatSupplyManager acts as control center for juggling the heating demands for all rooms.
+Heating is initiated by writing the target flow temperature to the HA Helper `input_number.target_flow_temp` (heating stops by writing 0).

-3. The hardware interface "listens" to `input_number.target_flow_temp` and initiates heating in accordance with the value in `input_number.target_flow_temp`.
-When `input_number.target_flow_temp` is set to `0`, the hardware interface stops heating.
+3. The hardware interface listens to `input_number.target_flow_temp` and initiates heating in accordance with the value in `input_number.target_flow_temp`.

 ---